ginnox1/CanalNetworkDocs_online/Updates/Update_Nov23/Update_Nov23.md

 - Side slope annotations on Longitudinal profile view axis is now rounded to two decimals (previously rounded to whole number).
 This also applies to LSec drawings generated to AutoCAD.

 <img src="./media/Image 10.png" style="width:7in">

+- An issue resulting in (undesired) recalculation of CBL for upper most segments of canal routes is revisited.
+More testing will be carrried out to ensure changes meet requirement.